 Hi, I’m Sarai.

 By day, I’m the founder of Seamwork, an online community that helps people sew a meaningful wardrobe.
+You might also know me from our popular YouTube channel.
 I’ve been sewing for nearly thirty years, and making things with my hands remains central to how I understand the world.

 If you’re someone who suspects that the answer to feeling rushed isn’t doing more, but attending differently—this might be a place for you.
-I send letters a few times a month, and each one is an invitation to slow down and notice your own life a little more closely.
+I send letters a few times a month, and each one is an invitation to practice in your everyday life.

 User's avatar